conan-io/docs/reference/conanfile/methods.rst

 .. important::

     Both ``env_info`` and ``user_info`` objects store information in a "key <-> value" form and the values are always considered strings.
     This is done for serialization purposes to *conanbuildinfo.txt* files and to avoid the deserialization of complex structures.
-However, the information can still be consumed:
+It is up to the consumer to convert the string to the expected type:

     .. code-block:: python